 Hayward Miller recognises the importance and benefit of apprenticeships in the workplace, having recently taken on its second and third apprentices.
-Sophie and Luke are both Business Administration Apprentices who will be exploring different areas of Hayward Miller’s business, before settling on their specialism.
+Sophie and Luke are both Business Administration Apprentices who will be exploring different areas of Hayward Miller’s business serving as Telemarketers.

 The Government’s target is for an additional three million apprenticeship starts by the year 2020 and they look set to be on track, based on provisional figures for the first quarter of 2015-16.
 The idea behind the promotion of apprenticeships is to continue to boost the UK’s workforce.
 According to Skills Minister Nick Boles “Apprenticeships and traineeships are creating the highly skilled and productive workforce that is supporting our country’s economic growth.”

 As for Hayward Miller’s new apprentices, Sophie has just successfully finished her GCSEs, while Luke is a more mature apprentice who joins from a security background.
 We wish them both the best of luck here at HML!